nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer r/Owes $1000.`
-* `add n/Betsy Crowe a/Newgate Prison i/$0 f/1 p/94859694 e/betsyc@rocketmail.com t/Seller`
+* `add n/Betsy Crowe a/Newgate Prison i/$0 f/1 p/94859694 e/betsyc@rocketmail.com t/Seller t/Buyer`

 ### Deleting a client : `delete`

-Deletes the specified client from the Realodex.
+Deletes the specified client from Realodex.
 There are 2 ways to do so:

 #### Deleting by name

-Format: `delete NAME`
+Format: `delete n/NAME`

-* Deletes the client of the specified `NAME`.
+* Deletes the client of the specified `NAME` in Realodex.
 * If name is **not found**, error message will be shown `"NAME" is not found`.

 Example:
-* `delete Udhaya Shanmugam` deletes the client in the Realodex with the name "Udhaya Shanmugam".
+* `delete n/Udhaya Shanmugam` deletes the client in Realodex with the name "Udhaya Shanmugam".

 #### Deleting by index

 Format: `delete INDEX`

-* Deletes the client of the specified `INDEX` in the Realodex.
+* Deletes the client of the specified `INDEX` in Realodex.
 * If the index number is **invalid**, error message will be shown `The client index provided is invalid`.

 Example:
-* `delete 4` deletes the 4th client listed in the Realodex, provided he/she exists.
+* `delete 4` deletes the 4th client listed in Realodex, provided he/she exists.

 ### Editing clients : `edit`